muzaffarmhd/rexv6/README.md

 # rexv6
-The xv6 practice reimplementation, which itself is the reimplementation of UNIX v6.
+A reimplementation of the UNIX Shell V6
+#